Exterior Paint Problems – Common Issues and Resolutions

 - Category: Painting Blog

 Exterior paint does a lot for your home.
 Not only does it look good, but it can also provided an extra line of defense against the weather and elements that otherwise would damage your home.
-But what happens when your paint starts to have problems?
 Here are some common issues and suggestions on how to deal with them.

 Blistering is just how it sounds: small and medium size bubbles show up under the paint film, causing unsightly blemishes on your wood siding and trim.
 There are quite a few potential causes for blistering paint: